pjheslin/diogenes/README.md

 1. PDFs of Lexica

     There is one more step, which is to integrate information on where words can be found in the print versions of the _Thesaurus Linguae Latinae_ and the first edition of the _Oxford Latin Dictionary_.
-The PDFs of the _TLL_ can be downloaded from the website of the Bayerische Akademie der Wissenschaften by hand, via a menu item in the Diogenes Electron application, or by running on the command line:
+The PDFs of the _TLL_ can be downloaded from the website of the Bayerische Akademie der Wissenschaften or via a link that can be found in a menu item in the Diogenes Electron application.

-        server/tll-pdf-download.pl path/to/destination/folder

     If you also have a PDF of the first edition of the _OLD_ that has the running heads as bookmarks, you can extract the necessary information from that as well.
 To generate the bookmarks for both the _TLL_ and _OLD_, run:

         make -f mk.pdf-data TLLDIR=/path/to/tll/directory OLDFILE=/path/to/old/file